Medical Conditions

 Gluten is a harmless protein found in many foods however some people have a condition where gluten is damaging to their gut lining, causing nutrient deficiencies and consequential health conditions in the future.

-If you have unpleasant digestive symptoms, Rachel can assist in the diagnosis and treatment of Coeliac or gluten intolerance.
+If you have unpleasant digestive symptoms, Rachel can assist in the diagnosis and treatment of Coeliac Disease with in combination with your Doctor.
 Your care is best managed by a Registered Dietitian to ensure an exclusively gluten free diet that is balanced and meets all other nutrient requirements essential to health.

 Constipation